afsc-assessments/ebswp_2023/doc/EBSpollock.md

 The catch estimates by sex for the seasons indicate that over time, the number of males and females has been fairly equal (Fig. \ref{fig:catch_sex}).
-The 2018 A-season fishery spatial pattern had relatively high concentrations of fishing on the shelf north of Unimak Island, especially compared to the pattern observed in 2016 when the fishing activity extended farther north (Fig. \ref{fig:catch_distn_a}).
-The 2018 A-season catch rates continued to be high improving even on the good conditions observed in 2016 and 2017 A (and B) seasons (Fig. \ref{fig:aseas_cpue}).
+The 2019 A-season fishery spatial pattern had relatively high concentrations of fishing on the shelf north of Unimak Island and extended along the 200m depth contour (Fig. \ref{fig:catch_distn_a}).
+The 2019 A-season catch rates was very high improving even on the good conditions observed in other recent A seasons (Fig. \ref{fig:aseas_cpue}).
 Beginning in 2017, due to  a regulatory change, up to 45\% of the TAC could be taken in the A-season (previously only 40\% of the TAC could be taken).
 This conservation measure was made to allow